angular-ui/ui-select2/README.md

 </select>
 ```

-Some time it may make sense to specify the options in the template file.
+Some times it may make sense to specify the options in the template file.

 ```html
 <select ui-select2="{ allowClear: true}" ng-model="select2">